raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 that a Session Signaling Keepalive message resets only the keepalive interval timer, not the idle timeout timer.

-In addition, for as long as the client is has an outstanding operation in progress, the idle timeout timer remains fixed at zero, and an idle timeout cannot occur.
+In addition, for as long as the client has an outstanding operation in progress, the idle timeout timer remains fixed at zero, and an idle timeout cannot occur.

 For short-lived DNS operations like traditional queries and updates,